-(6) In the Mianus River (Greenwich and Stamford): Except as provided in [section 26-112-46(c)] subsection (c) of this section, the daily creel limit for any combination of trout [and charr] is two (2) and the minimum length for trout [and charr] shall be nine (9) inches.
+(6) In the Mianus River (Greenwich and Stamford): Except as provided in section 26-112-46(c), the daily creel limit for any combination of trout [and charr] is two (2) and the minimum length for trout [and charr] shall be nine (9) inches.
 Possession of trout [or charr] less than nine (9) inches or possession of more than two (2) trout [or charr] on such waters or their shores is prohibited.